+A classic Brookings Institution op-ed reviews the main issues, but makes several finer points.
 So what does the think tank have to say?
 To quote their paper:

 Once funds are allocated the states can distribute them among projects as they see fit.
 Oversight is limited only to ensuring that they comply with federal guidelines and accepted design standards….A state that prioritized spending so none of its bridges were structurally deficient would not be rewarded in any way, nor would a state that allowed its infrastructure to slip further into disrepair be penalized.